Nishilsoni/math-blaster/README.md

 ## 🎮 How to Play

 1. **🎯 Target Asteroids**: The game automatically targets the closest asteroid
-2. **🧮 Solve Math Problems**: Each asteroid displays a multiplication problem
+2. **🧮 Solve Math Problems**: Each asteroid displays a math problem
 3. **✅ Choose Correct Answer**: Click the button with the correct answer
 4. **💥 Avoid Collisions**: Solve problems before asteroids reach maximum size
 5. **📊 Track Progress**: Monitor your score and lives remaining